Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 But if you want to travel to Barranquilla, where do you start?
 You’ll need to know about the best things to do, where to visit, what to pack, and most importantly, how to purchase the right travel medical insurance or travel insurance.

-Even if the legal requirement wasn’t in place, you would still be taking a grave risk traveling to Barranquilla without travel medical insurance.
+Even without the legal requirement, you would still be taking a grave risk traveling to Barranquilla without travel medical insurance.
 Unlike in your home country, you will not be able to simply present your domestic insurance and expect the lion’s share of the cost of any medical treatment to be covered.
 Your domestic insurance won’t be accepted here, so you’ll be solely responsible for paying the entire cost of any treatment yourself if you don’t have travel medical insurance.

 To secure your healthcare and your finances, buy travel medical insurance.